lucapette/website/content/writing/my-programming-principles.md

 then use this todo list as a personal reward system.
 I get done what I need to and then I treat myself by improving that test that produces those annoying warnings.
-I have seen this dynamic at play with other programmers as well once the habit is formed.
-The reward system is simple and effective, it allows people to make small improvements _all the time_ and just feel good about it.
+I have seen this dynamic at play with other programmers as well once they form the habit.
+The reward system is simple and effective: it allows people to make small improvements _all the time_ and just feel good about it.

 Being a gardner is easier if you're already making _small changes_ and you're